-Introduces the creation of websites and remote website administration using HTML, CSS, and FTP.
-Also includes related topics such as information architecture, Internet infrastructure, Security, and Accessibility.
-Proficiency with Windows, the Internet, a browser and a PC is assumed.
+Introduces the creation of web sites and remote web site administration using HTML, CSS, and FTP.
+Includes related topics, such as information architecture, Internet infrastructure, Security, and Accessibility.
+Proficiency with Windows, the Internet, a browser, and a PC is assumed.